RicardoRamirezR/blade-nav.nvim/README.md

 2. **To navigate to a controller associated with a route name**:
     - Place the cursor over the route name and use the `gf` command.

+3. **To navigate to a configuration file**:
+    - Place the cursor over the configuration file name and use the `gf` command.

-3. **Select an existing resource using the custom source**, write either:
+4. **Select an existing resource using the custom source**, write either:
   - in a Blade file:
     - `@extends`
     - `@include`